andesyv/noise-cubemap-generator/README.md

 everything into the `build` folder.
 The final result can be viewed in the `build/index.html` file.

 ## Licensing
-See [webgl-noise-LICENCE](https://github.com/andesyv/noise-cubemap-generator/blob/master/webgl-noise-LICENCE) for 3d simplex noise license.
+See [webgl-noise-LICENCE](https://github.com/andesyv/noise-cubemap-generator/blob/master/webgl-noise-LICENCE) for 3D simplex noise license.
+The 3D value noise functions is licensed under a BSD License (see [shadertoy.com/view/4dS3Wd](https://www.shadertoy.com/view/4dS3Wd)).
 The rest of the project is licensed with a normal MIT license seen in [LICENCE](https://github.com/andesyv/noise-cubemap-generator/blob/master/LICENCE).